sunfanyunn/IMMA/README.md

 ## Citation
-If you find the codes or paper useful for your research, please cite the following papers:
+If you find the code or paper useful for your research, please cite our paper:
 ```bibtex
 @article{sun2022interaction,
   title={Interaction Modeling with Multiplex Attention},